top of page

 Friday

-Join Yasmin Sidhwa from Mandala Theatre Company for a creative workshop exploring themes of women’s empowerment and the history of gender based oppression.
-Participants will learn how to express perspectives on reproductive rights, domestic abuse, and mental health through drama, creative writing, and poster making.
-This session focuses on the silencing of the feminine principle and the goddess within.
-You will be guided through creative exercises to devise monologues and poetry in a supportive environment.
-No prior experience in the arts is necessary to attend.
+Join Yasmin Sidhwa from Mandala Theatre Company for a creative workshop exploring women’s empowerment and the history of gender based oppression.
+This session focuses on the silencing of the feminine principle, reproductive rights, domestic abuse, and postpartum mental health.
+Participants will learn to express their perspectives through drama, creative writing, and poster making.
+You will be guided to devise monologues and poetry in a supportive environment.
+No prior experience in the arts is necessary.

 Friday